-In this post, we share dozens of great things to do in Boston during the month of July, including family-friendly, free, as well as nighttime activities and attractions.
+In this post, we share dozens of great things to do in Boston during the month of July 2024, including family-friendly, free, as well as nighttime activities and attractions.

-TOP 11 EVENTS AND THINGS TO DO IN JULY
+TOP 10 ATTRACTIONS AND ACTIVITIES IN JULY

 This section will cover the eleven most interesting events and activities taking place during the month of July in Boston.